What You'll Learn

 Finally, ask if there are ways the teacher wants you to be more involved—or if there are ways you should be stepping back.

 About 12 weeks into the year, schools begin scheduling conferences and sending home progress reports.
-By now you should already understand the teacher’s academic and developmental expectations for your child, so the parent-teacher conference should be an opportunity to discuss how she is meeting those expectations.
+By now you should already understand the teacher’s academic and developmental expectations for your child, so the parent-teacher conference should be an opportunity to discuss how they are meeting those expectations.

 These conferences are important, so you should spend some time preparing.
 Decide what information you want to share and what questions you want to ask ahead of time.
-Schwartz recommends talking to your child before you go to the conference, because his perspective can help frame the meeting.
+Schwartz recommends talking to your child before you go to the conference, because their perspective can help frame the meeting.
 Ask: What do you like best about school?
 What is easy for you to do?
 What is hard for you to do?
-Try to include your child in the conference by asking if she has any questions for the teacher.
+Try to include your child in the conference by asking if they have any questions for the teacher.

 Getting more help

-If you think your child needs more help than he is getting, make an appointment to share your concerns with his teacher and other school personnel.
-Teachers can be helpful but so can counselors, school psychologists, the principal, a favorite coach—anyone who knows your child and has his best interests at heart.
+If you think your child needs more help than they are getting, make an appointment to share your concerns with their teacher and other school personnel.
+Teachers can be helpful but so can counselors, school psychologists, the principal, a favorite coach—anyone who knows your child and has their best interests at heart.

 School evaluations can be very effective, and in some situations are all that is required to get the ball rolling.
 However, if you aren’t satisfied with the results of your school evaluation, or if you want your child evaluated for something not covered by the school’s standard assessment, you should seek a private evaluation with a specialist.